oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-looker-oauth-attested-key-based-client-authentication.md

 8. The public key used to verify the JWT MUST be the key located in the "cnf" claim of the corresponding client key attestation JWT.

-9. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)".
+9. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

 The following example is the decoded header and payload of a JWT meeting the processing rules as defined above.